Elm Grove, Brighton

 St Joseph's Church stands at the foot of the steeply sloping Elm Grove.
 Some of the terraced houses and elm trees characteristic of the area are in the background.

 Elm Grove is a mainly residential area of Brighton, part of the English coastal city of Brighton and Hove.
-The densely populated district lies on a steep hill northeast of the city centre and developed in the second half of the 19th century after the laying out of a major west–east road, also called Elm Grove.
-Terraced houses, small shops and architecturally impressive public buildings characterise the streetscape: within the area are a major hospital, two churches (all with listed building status) and a former board school, as well as Brighton's oldest council houses and an interwar council estate.
+The densely populated district lies on a steep hill northeast of the city centre and developed in the second half of the 19th century after the laying out of a major west–east road, called Elm Grove.
+Terraced houses, small shops and public buildings characterise the streetscape: within the area is a major hospital, two churches (all with listed building status) and a former board school, as well as Brighton's oldest council houses and an interwar council estate.

-The long, steep road has its origins in a cross-country Roman road, and it remained a rural track until the 19th century.
-It is now known for its mature elm trees, and although their numbers have declined some still line the steep road, which links the main road to Lewes with Brighton Racecourse and the city's eastern suburbs.
-The road is also a busy bus route, but a tram route which ran along it and a railway branch line which passed through the area by viaduct and tunnel closed in the 20th century.
+The road has its origins in a cross-country Roman road, and it remained a rural track until the 19th century.
+Although their numbers have declined, it is known for the mature elm trees lining the road, which links Lewes Road with Brighton Racecourse and the city's eastern suburbs.
+A tram route which ran along the road and a railway branch line which passed through the area by viaduct and tunnel closed in the 20th century, but it is still served by three bus routes.
 Although surrounded on several sides by other inner suburbs such as Hanover and Round Hill, Elm Grove is close to large areas of open space such as Race Hill, Tenantry Down and Brighton's extensive Victorian cemeteries.